MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/add-users.md

 > [!TIP]
 > Need help with the steps in this topic?
 We’ve got you covered.
 Make an appointment at your local Microsoft Store with an Answer Desk expert to help resolve your issue.
 Go to the [Microsoft Stores page](https://go.microsoft.com/fwlink/?LinkID=2041482) and choose your location to schedule an appointment.

+> [!NOTE]
+> If you're not using the new Microsoft 365 admin center, you can turn it on by selecting the **Try the new admin center** toggle located at the top of the Home page.

 1. Go to the admin center at <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">https://admin.microsoft.com</a>.

 2. Go to **Users** > **Active users**, and select **Add a user**.